Sluggo-Issue-Tracker/Sluggo-API/README.md

 `pip install -r ./requirements.txt`

-This repository takes use of an evironment variable `SLUGGO_DJANGO_KEY` that will be stored with conda, to get access to that please contact someone.
+Prereq:
+Set an environment variable `SLUGGO_DJANGO_KEY` to some random, unique value.

 To run the program: